rolonicArk/demos/ws-contacts/README.md

 # ws-simple

-A [Hoplon][2] demo that shows a simple websocket example.
-It shows a Hello World! with random numbers that are generated on the server and transmited to the client.
+A [Hoplon][2] demo that shows a contacts websocket example.
+It shares a contacts list with any number of clients.
+Changes made by one client are immediately broadcast by the server to all other clients.

 See [Hoplon with Sente][5]